holyavkin/Public/codex.md

 ### 1. Metabeliefs
 Beliefs about beliefs.

-- Beliefs (brain apps) are a word set (lines of codes) I keep telling to itself every day.
+- Beliefs (brain apps) are word sets (lines of codes) I keep telling to i-self every day.
-- By changing this word set I change its destiny.
+- By changing these word sets I change my destiny.
 Why?
 Words -> Beliefs -> Behaviour -> Habit -> Character -> Destiny.
 - This document's purpose is to optimize capture the word set about anything, analyze them and change to the most appropriate according to my [ikigai](#9-ikigai)
-- This document's benefits grow in a compound interest kind of way, over time, as words course correct over time, and build on one another.
+- This document's benefits grow in a compound interest kind of way, over time, as words course-correct over time, and build on one another.
-- It's always incomplete and out of date.
+- It's always incomplete, imperfect and out of date.
-- Some of believes will be proven wrong.
+- Some of the beliefs will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
 - I’m open to changing my mind at any time about any belief by getting new insights, evidence, persuasion, or chance.
-- I believe believes are best categorized into five types: believes about beliefs (metabeliefs, i.e. this one), believes about the world (how reality seems to be, the meaning of reality, opinions about how myself and others should approach life), believes about others, believes about myself, and believes about the future (predictions about how things will be in the future).
+- I believe beliefs are best categorized into five types: beliefs about beliefs (meta-beliefs, i.e. this one), beliefs about the world (how reality seems to be, the meaning of reality, opinions about how myself and others should approach life), beliefs about others, beliefs about myself, and beliefs about the future (predictions about how things will be in the future).
 - Making and maintaining this document is useful and fun.
 And increasingly rewarding over time.

 #### Metaphysics:
-- Children are fruits of your heritage tree.
-- Everything is connected into the spirit/one/counsisncessness/the-matrix - the internet of the universe.
+- 🌍 Everything (beings & non-beings) is connected into something bigger (the nature/spirit/god/one/counsisncessness/the-matrix - the internet of the universe).
-- Body is a hardware.
-Mind/Ego (I) is a software (OS).
-Soul (i) is an operator (player).
-- There is Ego and Now.
-When i am present (it's Now) there is no Ego.
+- Karma/luck/destiny/call/butterfly-effect exists/works: every event has cause and effect.
+- 🍇 Children are fruits of human heritage tree.
+- 🌱 Evolution is the nature is learning by itself.
+- 🐚 If I want to understand recursion I need to understand recursion.
+- 🔄 Everything is going through cycle: born and die.
+I born and die every day (cells, neurons).
+- 💊 Placebo works better if I believe with no doubt.

+- 👨‍🚀 Body is the most advanced hardware, high-bio costume.
+- 🙌 There are two equilly important parts of me:
+-- 🧠 I. Mind/Ego is a software (OS).
+Mind needs to think/solve-problems.
+Always somewhere else: in the future, in the past, in the dream, in the memory.
+--- 🌳 Wisdom is a knowleadge applied to life.
+-- ⦿ i.
+Soul/psyche is an operator (player).
+Soul needs to feel/experience.
+Always now, always present.

+Possible scenarios.
+Choose one at the time:
-- For i: life is a game.
-Enjoy it.
+- 🕹 life is a play/game. **EnJoy** it.
+Play it.
+Do what you love.
-- For I: life is a pain.
+- 🏋️‍ life is a pain.
 No pain - no gain.
 Learn the rules.
 Bend them.
-Win it.
-To balance: think less, talk less, eat less, consume less, meditate more.
-- Karma/luck/destiny/call/butterfly-effect exists/works: every event has cause and effect.
-- Only i can **feel**, **know** the Truth/God/spirit/nature/source/meaning, but I can't **understand** it.
-- Perception/sensation is the awareness of things changing.
-Everything is changing every moment, even permanent constants.
-Vibrations.
+Make the new ones.
+Fake it until you make it. **Win** it.
-- Wisdom is a knowleadge applied to life.
+- ☸️ life is a balance: i/I, exhale/inhale, eat/fast, think/meditate, speak/be-silent, consume/create.
-- Evolution is the nature is learning by itself.
-- If I want to understand recursion I need to understand recursion.
-- Everything is going through cycle: born and die.
-I born and die every day (cells, neurons).
-- Placebo works better if I believe with no doubt.
-But I am not 100% sure about this.
+- 🧘 seek and **feel** the self/truth/god/spirit/nature/source/meaning.

 ### 3. Perceptions.
 **Supersenses.
 My take on the spiritual and supernatural.**

+--- 🎼 Perception/sensation is the awareness of things **changing**.
+Everything is changing every moment, even permanent constants.
+Vibrations are everywhere.
+Everything is vibrating.
-- Reviewing [my ikigai](#9-ikigai) reminds I why I am here.
+- Reviewing [my ikigai](#9-ikigai) reminds me why i am here.
 - My self-declared purpose is to enjoy quality time (with myself, my kids, my wife, my family, my friends, my partners) by discovering and removing obstacles that hinder quality time.
 - 💀 Frequently remembering we will die increases the quality of our life.
 - Soul is the deepest meaning of person/animal/object.